mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 ## Buying a CC1101

-CC1101 modules can be bought [for a few bucks](https://www.aliexpress.com/item/CC1101-Wireless-Module-Long-Distance-Transmission-Antenna-868MHZ-M115/32635393463.html).
+CC1101 modules can be bought for a few dollars.
 These modules are tolerant of voltages ranging from 1.8 to 3.3 volts.
-If using a 5volt Arduino AVR device, you will need to use a 5V to 3.3V logic-level converter across the pins or you will FRY your CC1101.
+If using a 5 volt Arduino AVR device, you will need to use a 5V to 3.3V logic-level converter across the pins or you will FRY your CC1101.

 ## Using a CC1101